Let’s Talk About Mental Health and Millennials

 In one session, a number of HR leaders in Iowa shared that they’re working on changing the culture of their company so employees take time to unplug from work to help reduce the stigma associated with utilizing non-health benefits, such as vacation days, work from home and/or parental leave.
 One company is encouraging employees to sign off during their vacations and not look at emails, while another company launched a "use your vacation days" campaign.
 Both of these efforts are meant to encourage employees to take time to unplug—reducing stress and burnout.

 Working together to improve the health of millennials

 As we strive to find smarter, better healthcare solutions for your employees and your organization, Blue Cross Blue Shield Association and our partners will keep exploring important trends and sharing insights.
-In our next blog, we’ll take a closer look at digital engagement and its role in millennial health.
-We also have limited space still available at our upcoming national forum, Millennial Health: A Call to Action on November 6, 2019.
-Register today and join the conversation.
+In our next blog, Taking a Digital Approach to Millennial Health, we take a closer look at digital engagement and its role in millennial health.
+And be sure to watch key takeaways from our national forum, Millennial Health: A Call to Action, held on November 6, 2019.